Azure Data Lake Storage Gen2 with Python

 try:

-represents interactions with the directories and folders within it.
-So let's create some data in the storage.
+The FileSystemClient represents interactions with the files and directories within it.
+So let’s create some data in the storage.

 dir_client = filesystem_client.get_directory_client("incoming")